isheik/incrementor-eureka/README.md

 ### Assumptions
 * User email address should be unique in this system, so registering the same email is not allowed.
-* Invalid email address form is not allowed toregister in this system.
+* Invalid email address form is not allowed to register in this system.
 * If necessary, logout feature is implemented in consumer side.
 (The frontend SAP has it.)

 ### Known Issues